Mindfulness: Jon Kabat-Zinn and MBSR

+Jon Kabat-Zinn is the key figure in the development and popularisation of MBSR.
+Trained as a molecular biologist, he was introduced in 1966 to meditation when he attended a lecture by Philip Kapleau on Zen at MIT where Kabat-Zinn was a student, and subsequently participated in sesshins led by Kapleau, studied with Seung Sahn, practiced insight meditation at the Insight Meditation Society, and also practiced hatha yoga.

+In 1979, during a vipassana-retreat at the IMS, he had a comprehensive "vision" of how "the essence of meditation" could be shared "with those who would never be able to hear it through words and forms that were being used at meditation centers" and could be implementated in secular contexts, which would "spark new fields of scientific and clinical investigation and would spread to hospitals and medical centres and clinics across the country around the world, and provide right livelihood for thosands of practitioners".

-In 1979, Jon Kabat-Zinn founded the Mindfulness-Based Stress Reduction (MBSR) program at the University of Massachusetts to treat the chronically ill.
+The same year, in 1979, Kabat-Zinn founded the Mindfulness-Based Stress Reduction (MBSR) program at the University of Massachusetts to treat the chronically ill.
 This program sparked the application of mindfulness ideas and practices in Medicine for the treatment of a variety of conditions in both healthy and unhealthy people.
 MBSR and similar programs are now widely applied in schools, prisons, hospitals, veterans centers, and other environments.

-Mindfulness practices were inspired mainly by teachings from the Eastern World, particularly from Buddhist traditions.
-Kabat-Zinn was first introduced to meditation by Philip Kapleau, a Zen missionary who came to speak at MIT where Kabat-Zinn was a student.
-Kabat-Zinn went on to study meditation with other Zen-Buddhist teachers such as Thích Nhất Hạnh and Seungsahn.
-He also studied at the Insight Meditation Society and eventually taught there.
 One of MBSR's techniques—the "body scan"—was derived from a meditation practice ("sweeping") of the Burmese U Ba Khin tradition, as taught by S. N. Goenka in his Vipassana retreats, which he began in 1976.
 The body scan method has since been widely adapted to secular settings, independent of religious or cultural contexts.
 (Note: "Historically a Buddhist practice, mindfulness can be considered a universal human capacity proposed to foster clear thinking and open-heartedness.
 As such, this form of meditation requires no particular religious or cultural belief system." - Mindfulness in Medicine by Ludwig and Kabat-Zinn, available at jama.ama-assn.org) (Note: "Kabat-Zinn (2000) suggests that mindfulness practice may be beneficial to many people in Western society who might be unwilling to adopt Buddhist traditions or vocabulary.
 Thus, Western researchers and clinicians who have introduced mindfulness practice into mental health treatment programs usually teach these skills independently of the religious and cultural traditions of their origins (Kabat-Zinn, 1982; Linehan, 1993b).")

 Kabat-Zinn was also influenced by the book The Varieties of Religious Experience by William James which suggests that religions point toward the same experience, and which 1960s counterculture figures interpreted as meaning that the same universal, experiential truth could be reached in different ways, including via non-religious activities.